megnergit/Wildfire_Consideration_W1/README.md

      -> 'Security & Privacy' to download the script and run it locally.
    + Make the program executable by `chmod +x Daac2Dick_mac'

-   Need 'shortname' to search the files, but could not find either the definition of the shortnames.
+   Need 'shortname' to search the files, but could not find the definition of them.

 4. LDOPE : Land Data Operational Products Evaluation